Dhruv-NNT/Generative-AI-and-NLP-Projects/Newsletter-Generator-App/README.md

-# 📬 Crew Automation Newsletter Generation with GUI
+# 📬 CrewAI Newsletter Generation with GUI

 Welcome to the Crew Automation Newsletter Generation project!
 This project leverages CrewAI to build a team of autonomous agents that generate newsletters.
 The graphical user interface (GUI) allows users to input a topic and personal message, and then displays the thought process of each agent as they work on the newsletter.
 Once the automation is complete, users can download the HTML newsletter.